ixisio/andreasklein_org/content/colophon.md

 - It's well [documented](http://jsantell.github.io/poet/).
 - It supports Markdown, Yeah ;-)
 - The Source-Code looks very tidy and clean.
 There are few tests available - Used testing framework is [chai](http://chaijs.com/).
 This is not my absolute favourite, but anyway.
-- The project repository on <a href="https://github.com/jsantell/poet" class="ico-github icon"> github</a> seems to be up to date.
+- The project repository on <a href="https://github.com/jsantell/poet" class="icon-github icon"> github</a> seems to be up to date.

 ### 04 April 2013